 The admissions policy for MA Design: Luxury Brand Management is:

 - Honours degree min.
-2:1 or equivalent in a relevant subject.
+2:1 or an equivalent standard in other qualifications approved by the University.

 - Two years work experience in a related field.